fum-cs/cpp4python/index.md

 nav_order: 1
 ---

+# C++ for Python programmers

 Welcome to the advanced programming course which is devoted to C++ for Python programmers.

 This course consists of several chapters, each covering a specific topic or feature of C++.
 Each chapter contains a lot of code examples and exercises to help you understand and practice the concepts.
 You can find the source code on the [GitHub repository](https://github.com/fum-cs/cpp4python/) of this course (TO-DO).
 I hope you enjoy this course and learn a lot from it.

 I should also mention that the original material of this course was from [Jan Pearce, Berea College and Brad Miller, Runestone](https://runestone.academy/ns/books/published/cpp4python/index.html).
 I have forked the [related repository](https://github.com/pearcej/cpp4python), convert rst files to markdow, and modified it to suit my own needs and preferences.
 I would like to thank them for their great work and generosity.